vertigis/meridian-design/docs/design-language.md

 ### Considerations

 -   Don't skip heading levels.
 Use the headings hierarchy correctly.
 For example, do not follow an H1 with an H3.
 Please note that WCAG requirements state only one H1 per page should be used.
 -   Overriding font styles (e.g. size and weight) is discouraged.
+This is especially true of headings.
 In most cases custom font styles are not required.
--

 ---